-Exception: This exclusion does not apply to tests listed as a Preventive Service under the Affordable Care Act.
+Exception:

-- Reversal of, or attempts to reverse, a previous elective sterilization, except as required by federal law. - Vasectomies or other sterilization procedures for Dependent children, except as required by federal law. - Consultations and sessions with other family members, unless such consultations and sessions are required as part of a psychological or psychiatric Outpatient treatment of an individual. - > Treatment or consultation with a social worker, marriage counselor, or naturopath.
+- This exclusion does not apply to BRCA testing or tests listed as a Preventive Service under the Affordable Care Act. - When genetic testing is Medically Necessary, in the judgment of the Trustees, for the treatment or management of one or more actual manifested medical symptoms or conditions and that the service or care provided is the most efficient and economical service which can safely be provided. - Reversal of, or attempts to reverse, a previous elective sterilization, except as required by federal law. - Vasectomies or other sterilization procedures for Dependent children, except as required by federal law. - Consultations and sessions with other family members, unless such consultations and sessions are required as part of a psychological or psychiatric Outpatient treatment of an individual. - > Treatment or consultation with a social worker, marriage counselor, or naturopath.

-Exception: This exclusion does not apply to benefits for outpatient psychiatric treatment by a Licensed Clinical Social Worker when referred by a Physician.
+Exception: This exclusion does not apply to benefits for outpatient psychiatric treatment by a Licensed Clinical Social Worker or Licensed Clinical Professional Counselor.

-- Treatment or consultation provided by a psychologist, unless a psychologist is providing the treatment at the request of and is referred by a Physician specializing in psychiatry. - > Any operation or treatment in connection with sex transformations of any type. - Charges incurred for or in connection with acupuncture, if performed by other than a Medical Doctor (MD), Doctor of Osteopathic Medicine (OD), Doctor of Chiropractic (DC), or Doctor of Neuropathy (DN).
+Charges incurred for or in connection with acupuncture, if performed without the recommendation of or approval by a Medical Doctor (MD), Doctor of Osteopathic Medicine(DO), Doctor of Chiropractic (DC), or Doctor of Naprapathy (DN), or when performed by an individual not licensed to provide such services under applicable state law.